ezekieluche770-cloud/StegHub-DevOps-Cloud-Engineering/README.md

 The result is a fully functional MERN To-Do application deployed on AWS, demonstrating a complete JavaScript-based full-stack development workflow from database to user interface.

 For a complete walkthrough with commands and screenshots, see the [full documentation](MERN-Stack/Docs.md).

+## Web Solution with WordPress

+This project implements a two-tier WordPress deployment on two AWS EC2 instances (RedHat), separating the web layer from the database layer for independent scaling, patching, and security.
+It covers provisioning instances, configuring LVM storage across multiple EBS volumes, and installing each component of the stack.

+Key steps include:
+- **LVM Configuration** — creating logical volumes for application files (`apps-lv`) and system logs (`logs-lv`) on the Web Server, and a dedicated database volume (`db-lv`) on the DB Server using LVM across EBS volumes
+- **Web Stack** — installing Apache and PHP 8.2 with necessary modules and PHP-FPM on the Web Server
+- **Database** — installing MySQL on a separate DB Server with the database stored on LVM-backed storage
+- **WordPress** — downloading and deploying WordPress to the web server's document root
+- **Security** — configuring SELinux policies for Apache, binding MySQL to the private IP, and locking the DB Server's security group to the Web Server's private IP only
+- **Connectivity** — connecting WordPress to the remote MySQL database over the private network

+The result is a secure, two-tier CMS platform on AWS where the web and database layers can be managed independently and the database is never exposed to the public internet.

+For a complete walkthrough with commands and screenshots, see the [full documentation](Web-Solution-with-Wordpress/Docs.md).